espoirMur/my-blog-gastby/source/_posts/2024-06-20-mounting-oracle-cloud-storage-as-volume-in-containers-with-kubernetes.md

 ## <center>What is Object Storage?</center>

-An  Object storage is a data storage architecture for storing unstructured data, which sections data into units—objects—and stores them in a structurally flat data environment.
+An  Object Storage is a data storage architecture for storing unstructured data.It sections the data into units—objects and stores them in a structurally flat data environment.
 Each object includes the data, metadata, and a unique identifier that applications can use for easy access and retrieval.
 [Source](https://cloud.google.com/learn/what-is-object-storage)

-With object storage, the data blocks of a file are kept together as an object, with a custom identifier and relevant metadata about them.
+With Object Storage, the data blocks of a file are kept together as objects, with a custom identifier and relevant metadata about them.
 This type of storage architecture is well suited for unstructured data such as video,  music, and email which is written once and read multiple times.

 It is different from File Storage, where data is organized as files, and folders as files in real life.
 It is also different from Block Storage which is a performance improvement of file storage where files are broken into separate blocks and stored separately.